KeithBremer/CYF-DB-Module/db/week-1/lesson.md

 Create a new branch from `Master` to start working on this weeks homework.
 It should be called `[YOUR_NAME]/Week1`.

-When you have completed the homework create a pull request back to the `CodeYourFuture/Databases-Homework` repository so your teach can feedback on it.
+When you have completed the homework create a pull request back to the parent repository so your teacher(s) can feedback on it.

 ### Tasks